microsoft/language-server-protocol/indexFormat/specification.md

 For Typescript, method references are recorded at their most abstract declaration and if methods are merged (`B#foo`), they are combined using a reference result pointing to other results.

-The declaration of `ReferenceResult` looks like this:
+All things considered, the declaration of `ReferenceResult` looks like this:

 ```typescript
 export interface ReferenceResult {